Frequently Asked Questions

 Get the name of the person(s) driving the other vehicle(s) involved, along with their phone number, driver’s license, vehicle license and insurance information.
 Also try to obtain any witness names and numbers.
 Note the location, time and date.
 And, if you have a camera, take pictures.

 Contact the Insurance Company responsible and let them know where the vehicle is and/or where it is going and ask for a claim number.
 If the Insurance Company wants to examine your vehicle at your house or in their claims center, you have the choice of doing this, or you can inform the Insurance Company that you are dropping the vehicle at the shop of your choice and they can see the vehicle there.
-Remember, you're free to choose.

-Call the shop and give them the claim number.
 From this point on, the shop will negotiate on your behalf to ensure that your vehicle will be returned to its pre-damage condition.

 No. Texas law states your only obligation is to choose the shop of your choice and inform the insurance company where the vehicle is going.